Chemaclass/knob-base/README.md

 ### Models to get all values from your DB

 * You can find all models as Entities from your DB in 'Knob\Models' (src/models/ directory).
+For example Post:

 ```php
 // vendor/chemaclass/knob-base/src/models/Post.php